ViktorijaGol/myDemoApp-tests/README.md

 # Automated Tests for myDemoApp

-This repository comprises automated tests scripted in Java using a combination of Appium, Selenium, Cucumber, JUnit, TestNG, and Gherkin for the myDemoApp Android application.
+This repository comprises automated tests scripted in Java using a combination of Appium, Selenium, Cucumber, JUnit, TestNG, and Gherkin for the ***`myDemoApp`*** Android application.

 ## Overview

-The automated tests validate various functionalities of the *`myDemoAp`*, covering aspects such as login, logout, product sorting, product details page, product exploration, and checkout processes.
+The automated tests validate various functionalities of the ***`myDemoApp`***, covering aspects such as **login, logout, product sorting, product details page, product exploration, and checkout processes.**

 ## Prerequisites